Grants and Tax Credits for Home Renovations in Alberta

 The amount of the rebate will vary from household to household and product to product, though if this is something you've been considering, take a look at Banff's website for more information on the subject matter.

-As a homeowner, or a person qualifying as a senior or eligible under the Disability Tax Credit, knowing whether you are eligible for tax credits, incentives, or grants for home renovations or improvement work is not only important but worthwhile.
+As a homeowner, eligible senior, or individual who qualifies for the Disability Tax Credit, it is both important and financially beneficial to determine whether you are eligible for tax credits, incentives, or grants for home renovations and improvements.

 Get 3 free quotes for your project!